Lloyd Bacon: Career

 Bacon started in films as an actor with Charlie Chaplin and Broncho Billy Anderson and appeared in more than 40 total.
-As an actor, he is best known for supporting Chaplin in such films as 1915's The Tramp and The Champion and 1917's Easy Street.
+As an actor, he is best known for supporting Chaplin in such films as The Tramp (1915) and The Champion and Easy Street (1917).

 He later became a director and directed over 100 films between 1920 and 1955.
-He is best known as director of such classics as 1933's 42nd Street and Footlight Parade, 1937's Ever Since Eve (from a screenplay by playwright Lawrence Riley et al.), 1938's A Slight Case of Murder with Edward G. Robinson, 1939's Invisible Stripes with George Raft and Humphrey Bogart, 1939's The Oklahoma Kid with James Cagney and Humphrey Bogart, 1940's Knute Rockne, All American with Pat O'Brien and Ronald Reagan (as "the Gipper"), 1943's Action in the North Atlantic with Humphrey Bogart, and 1944's The Fighting Sullivans with Anne Baxter and Thomas Mitchell.
+He is best known as director of such classics as 42nd Street and Footlight Parade (1933), Ever Since Eve (1937) (from a screenplay by playwright Lawrence Riley et al.), A Slight Case of Murder (1938) with Edward G. Robinson, Invisible Stripes(1939) with George Raft and Humphrey Bogart, 1939's The Oklahoma Kid with James Cagney and Humphrey Bogart, 1940's Knute Rockne, All American with Pat O'Brien and Ronald Reagan (as "the Gipper"), 1943's Action in the North Atlantic with Humphrey Bogart, and 1944's The Fighting Sullivans with Anne Baxter and Thomas Mitchell.
 He also directed Wake Up and Dream (1946).

 Death

 Bacon died on November 15, 1955, of a cerebral hemorrhage and was interred in Forest Lawn Memorial Park (Hollywood Hills).

-At the time of his death, he was survived by his ex-wives, son, Frank (1937-2009) and daughter, Betsey.
+At the time of his death, he was survived by his mother, his widow, Margaret, his ex-wives, son, Frank (1937-2009), daughter, Frances, and a grandchild.

 For his contributions to the film industry, Bacon was posthumously inducted into the Hollywood Walk of Fame with a motion pictures star in 1960.
 His star is located at 7011 Hollywood Boulevard.